Pylons/pyramid/docs/narr/views.rst

-Regardless of how you associate an interface with a model instance or a model class, the resulting ZCML to associate that interface with a view is the same.
+Regardless of how you associate an interface with a model instance or a model class, the resulting ZCML to associate that interface with a view callable is the same.
 Assuming the above code that defines an ``IHello`` interface lives in the root of your application, and its module is named "models.py", the below interface declaration will associate the ``.views.hello_world`` view with models that implement (aka provide) this interface.

 .. code-block:: xml
    :linenos: